verifai-ai/optimizer/README.md

 Figure 4:  Average  FIFO Depth with Random Stimulus and Iteration-6 using Verifai’s ML/RL

-Here is a link to the entire manuscript describing this experiment.
-[Doing better than random] (https://arxiv.org/abs/1909.13168)
+Here is a link to the entire article published on Arxiv describing this experiment.
+[Doing better than random](https://arxiv.org/abs/1909.13168)